Pinterest is a US-based image search engine that offers a direct link to a post or page on a user’s website.

 From a visual point of view, this may cause pinners to avoid your images altogether, which could negatively affect your following, your traffic, and your Pinterest reputation.

-The Pinterest Pin Size You Should Use Now
+The Pinterest Pin Size You Should Use Now in 2023

 In 2018, Pinterest recommended a standard pin size of 600x900px.